warlock-labs/solbls/README.md

 [![License: MIT][license-badge]][license]
 [![codecov](https://codecov.io/gh/warlock-labs/solbls/graph/badge.svg?token=7LHOYFAPA8)](https://codecov.io/gh/warlock-labs/solbls)

-A Solidity library for efficient BLS signature verification over the alt-bn128 curve, optimized for on-chain verification.
+A Solidity library for efficient BLS signature verification over the BN254 curve, optimized for on-chain verification.

 ## Background

-SolBLS implements BLS over the alt-bn128 curve in Solidity.
-It performs well, according to [RFC 9380](https://datatracker.ietf.org/doc/html/rfc9380).
+SolBLS implements BLS over the BN254 curve in Solidity.
+It performs well security-wise according to [RFC 9380](https://datatracker.ietf.org/doc/html/rfc9380).
 It implements the recommended `expand_msg_xmd` algorithm for hashing a bytestring to an element of the field, and likewise hashing a bytestring to a pair of elements in the field.
 To convert these